shalperin/vr-walk-in-place-game-controller/README.md

 [![Code walkthrough video](https://github.com/shalperin/YouDontNeedA_Treadmill/blob/master/thumbnail.png?raw=true)](https://www.youtube.com/watch?v=aNW7QOKruSc)

-This is the walking-controller from the soon-to-be-released game.

 Left-trigger enables and disables walking.
 Otherwise, march in place and pump your arms as you march.
+The significance of this code is that *eventually* omni-directional treadmills will be a reality.
+When that happens, it would be trivially easy to port games written with 'udnat' to use the new hardware.

 ### To Run the Demo
 1. Clone the repo